aeporreca/aeporreca.github.io/_posts/2011-02-19-time-is-unpredictable.md

 On the other hand, if <em>M’</em> does not halt on <em>x</em>, then <em>M</em> never completes its simulation, and the runtime for <em>M</em> is <em>O</em>(<em>n</em><sup>3</sup>).
 Thus (<em>M</em>, <em>F</em>) ∉ <em>L</em>. □

-<strong>Remark.</strong> We’ve actually proved a stronger statement, i.e., that the set of Turing machines running in <em>O</em>(<em>n</em><sup>2</sup>) time is undecidable, even if we restrict the domain to machines halting in polynomial time.
+**Remark.** We’ve actually proved a stronger statement, i.e., that the set of Turing machines running in <em>O</em>(<em>n</em><sup>2</sup>) time is undecidable, even if we restrict the domain to machines halting in polynomial time.
 Similar undecidability results hold for an infinite class of time bounds.